Overview of the Drug Reimbursement process

-Following formal pharmacoeconomic assessment, a full appraisal report outlining NCPE conclusions and recommendations is sent to the HSE Corporate Pharmaceutical Unit (HSE-CPU) to support evidence-based decision-making on reimbursement.
+Following formal HTA, a full appraisal report outlining NCPE conclusions and recommendations is sent to the HSE CPU to support evidence-based decision-making on reimbursement.
 In the case of oncology drugs a report is also sent to the National Cancer Control Programme (NCCP).

 Decisions on drug reimbursement are taken by the HSE.
 The criteria which the HSE must consider when reaching reimbursement decisions on drugs are described in Schedule 3, Part 3 of the Health (Pricing and Supply of Medical Goods) Act 2013.
 The NCPE’s recommendations address three of nine criteria, including the

 - Cost-effectiveness, and

 Other additional criteria considered by the HSE when making reimbursement decisions include:

 - Health needs of the public,